Hosting ViewControllers in Cells

 }

-So now the cell will only remove the hostedView from its superview if that superview is part of the cell.
+Now, the cell will only remove the hostedView from its superview if that superview is part of the cell itself.
 This additional if statement addresses the forgetfulness that I was seeing.
-However, if you queried hostedView on Cell A or Cell B from the above diagram you would still get back a reference to the view that Cell C. With the above if statement, we have only resolved part of the bug.
+However, if you queried hostedView on Cell A or Cell B from the above diagram, you would still get back a reference to the view that Cell C. With the above if statement, we have only resolved part of the bug.
 Let's make the cell only return a hostedView value if that hostedView is actually part of its view hierarchy:

 class HostedViewCollectionViewCell: UICollectionViewCell {